andrewgreenberg/eaglecad-workshop/EAGLE-CAD-Setup.md

-# Configuring EAGLE 8 to be slightly sane (only need to do once!)
+# Make EAGLE 9 Sane (only need to do once!)

-2018/01/26 - From the `eaglecad-things` repo (written for EAGLE 8.6.0).
+2019/01/19 - From the `eaglecad-things` repo (written for EAGLE 9.2.2).
 Copy all files in the repo to the right place (SCR and DRU directories).

 ## Control Panel Setup